amiradavoudi/Tracing/Readme1.md

 The result is Figure 6(e), showing the ASR per each billing period length. <br> It takes about 5 hours to get the results. <br>
 Figure 6(e) shows that a short billing period leads to a high average success rate. <br>
-The result is shown in Figure 6(e), Section 5.3.
+The result is shown in Figure 6(e), Section 8.

 #### Experiment 10: Figure 6(f)
 The experiment is about the impact of the number of toll stations on privacy. <br>
 Run the file *generate-figure6-f.py*, and the graph will be saved in *ASR-num-of-tolls.pdf*. <br>
 For more details, see the generated log file named *figure6-f.log*. <br>
 The result is Figure 6(f), showing the ASR for each number of toll stations. <br>
 It takes about 48 hours to get the results.
-We also provide the file *generate-figure6-f-condensed.py* that takes the precomputed average success rates as the input and generates the figure. <br>
+To facilitate the quick generation of the figure, we also provide the file *generate-figure6-f-condensed.py*, which takes the precomputed average success rates as input and generates the figure. <br>
 Figure 6(f) illustrates that the algorithm's ASR remains high for a low number of toll stations. <br>
-The result is shown in Figure 6(f), Section 5.3.
+The result is shown in Figure 6(f), Section 8.

 #### Experiment 11: cd attack
 The experiment is about the evaluation of the cd attack. <br> To generate the results, the following three steps should be performed: <br>

-(1) First, set the wallet range [w<sub>l</sub>, w<sub>u</sub>], where w_l and w_u indicate the lower and upper bounds of the range.
+(1) First, set the wallet range [w<sub>l</sub>, w<sub>u</sub>], where w<sub>l</sub> and w<sub>u</sub> indicate the lower and upper bounds of the range.
-In the file *write-the-plausible-traces.py*, set the two variables *lower_bound_wallet* and *upper_bound_wallet* to set the range.
+To this end, in the file *write-the-plausible-traces.py*, set the two variables *lower_bound_wallet* and *upper_bound_wallet*.
-For example, the variables are set to 0 and 10 in the file, indicating the wallet range [0, 10].
+For example, the variables are set to 1 and 10 in the file, indicating the wallet range [1, 10].
 Then, run the file *write-the-plausible-traces.py*, which generates all plausible traces corresponding to all plausible wallet balances within the range [w<sub>l</sub>, w<sub>u</sub>], written to the file *plausible_traces.txt*. <br>
 (2) Run the file *create_partitions.js*, getting the file *plausible_traces.txt* as its